 Events at the Court

-The Court's judicial year was formally opened on 25 January 2013.
-One hundred and fifty eminent figures from the European judicial scene attended a seminar on the theme “Implementing the European Convention on Human Rights in times of economic crisis”.
+The judicial year of the Court was formally opened on 31 January 2014.
+Around 260 eminent figures from the European judicial scene attended a seminar on the theme “Implementation of the judgments of the European Court of Human Rights: a shared judicial responsibility?”.

 60 years of the Convention (2010)